py-sdl/py-sdl2/doc/modules/sdl2ext_ebs.rst

 it has not, we will do as usual.

-Also, checking for the color of an object (regardless, if it is a truck, car, airplane or death star) allows us to apply the same or similar behaviour for every object.
+Also, checking for the color of an object (regardless, if it is a truck, car, aeroplane or death star) allows us to apply the same or similar behaviour for every object.
 If the information is available, we will process it, if it is not, we will not do anything.